williamw520/jsoda/README.md

 The above would register the Sample1 model to be stored in DynamoDB instead of the default SimpleDB dbtype in <kbd>@Model</kbd>.

-Note that a model can only be registered against one dbtype in a Jsoda object.
-If the same model needs to be stored in both SimpleDB and DynamoDB, register the model class in a different Jsoda object.
-For example,
+Note that a model class can only be registered against one dbtype in a Jsoda object.
+If the same model class needs to be stored in both SimpleDB and DynamoDB, register the model class in a different Jsoda object.
+E.g.

     jsodaSdb.registerModel(Sample1.class, DbType.SimpleDB);
     jsodaDyn.registerModel(Sample1.class, DbType.DynamoDB);

+### Create, List, and Delete Model Tables

+The table (domain) of a registered model class can be created via the Jsoda.createModelTable() method.
+Table creation only needs to be done once.

+    jsoda.createModelTable(Hello.class);

+Listing of the native table names in a database can be done via the Jsoda.listNativeTables() method.
+It lists all the tables in the database, whether they are created via Jsoda or by other means.

+    List<String> tables = jsoda.listNativeTables(DbType.SimpleDB);
+    List<String> tables = jsoda.listNativeTables(DbType.DynamoDB);

+Note that this returns the native table names, which might be different from the model name of the model class depending on the @Model.table mapping.

+A registered model's table can be deleted via Jsoda.deleteModelTable().
+Native tables can be deleted via Jsoda.deleteNativeTable().
+This can be helpful when a model's table mapping has changed and you want to get rid of the old native table.

+Exercise extreme caution in deleting tables.
+Data are gone once deleted.

-### Creating, Getting, and Deleting Data in Jsoda
+### Saving, Getting, and Deleting Objects

+Saving, getting, and deleting objects can be done via get/put/delete in
+<kbd>Dao</kbd>.

+#### Saving Objects

+#### Getting Objects

+#### Deleting Objects

 ### Queries